hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 ### During initialization, Terraform downloads and installs the required providers and modules specified in the configuration.

+- it initilize a working directory

+- it creates `.terraform` directory

-the provider plugins are downloaded into : `.terraform/providers`
+- the provider plugins are downloaded into : `.terraform/providers`

-the modules are downloaded into : `.terraform/modules`
+- the modules are downloaded into : `.terraform/modules`

+- it does not create any `.tf` file

 ```bash